ruizhang32/A-Star-Routing/README.txt

 The obstacles are marked by 'X'.
 A* search is used to find the best solution.
 Heuristic function is implemented in the grach class.
+The search.py is a generic search module that provided.
+It is implemented by AStarSearch.py.

 Give a graph like: